kobare/techie-tuts/_posts/python/2021-01-18-how-to-install-python-3-and-set-up-a-local-programming-environment-on-ubuntu-20.04.markdown

 Ubuntu 20.04 ships with Python 3 pre-installed.
 This guide explains how to configure and set up environments for python projects.

-To use Python 3 on the terminal, you have to explicitly use the command "python3"
+    NB: To use Python 3 on the terminal, you have to explicitly use the command "python3"

 ### 1. Update Your System